engineervix/pre-dokku-server-setup/README.md

 ... so if you're not interested in these things and just want to quickly get up and running with Dokku, then use Jason Hee's script.

-**Note**: the script doesn't install Dokku, you have to restart the server after running this script, and login as the newly created user, then install Dokku:
+**Note**: the script doesn't install Dokku, you have to restart the server after running this script, and login as the newly created user, then install Dokku like this:

 ```bash
 # v0.27.6 was the latest tag at the time this README was initially written